Faisalsouz/bankruptcy/data/Eikon/README.md

 <br>

 ### 4-5. csvProcessing.[py,ipynb]
-The code for reading csv files from *convertedCSVfiles* folder and merge them into two final csv files of bankrupt and healthy companies, ready to be used for downloading financial data from Eikon:
+The code for reading csv files from *convertedCSVfiles* folder and merge them into two final csv files of bankrupt and healthy companies, ready to be used for downloading financial data from Eikon.
 <br>

 ### 6. eikon.cfg
-something
+Administrative stuff; the file is required to be read by the code to permit the user getting data from Eikon API.
 <br>

 ### 7. final_bankrupt_list.csv